stellar-deprecated/docs/guides/concepts/stellar-toml.md

 ]

 #   This section allows an anchor to declare currencies it currently issues.
-#   Can be used by wallets and clients to trust anchors by domian name
+#   Can be used by wallets and clients to trust anchors by domain name
 [[CURRENCIES]]
 code="USD"
 issuer="GCZJM35NKGVK47BB4SPBDV25477PZYIYPVVG453LPYFNXLS3FGHDXOCM"
-display_decimals=2 # Hint fo how many decimal places should be displayed by clients to end users.
+display_decimals=2 # Specifies how many decimal places should be displayed by clients to end users.

 [[CURRENCIES]]
 code="BTC"
 issuer="$anchor"
-display_decimals=7 # Maximum decimal places that can be repesented is 7
+display_decimals=7 # Maximum decimal places that can be represented is 7

 # asset with meta info
 [[CURRENCIES]]
 code="GOAT"
 issuer="GD5T6IPRNCKFOHQWT264YPKOZAWUMMZOLZBJ6BNQMUGPWGRLBK3U7ZNP"
 display_decimals=2
 name="goat share"
 desc="1 GOAT token entitles you to a share of revenue from Elkins Goat Farm." conditions="There will only ever be 10,000 GOAT tokens in existence.
 We will distribute the revenue share annually on Jan.
 15th" image="https://pbs.twimg.com/profile_images/666921221410439168/iriHah4f.jpg"

-#   Potential quorum set of this domain's validatos.
+#   Potential quorum set of this domain's validators.
 [QUORUM_SET]
 VALIDATORS=[
 "$self", "$lab1", "$nelisky1","$jianing",